 – Simplify and coordinate your tools and storage areas.
 Hand tools and pots should be sanitized (See recipes below) and organized.
 Donate or recycle defective or unused items from the previous growing season to make room for your favored tools.

 – Amend your Soil with compost for a nutrient boost!
 Compostable materials can be taken to the Summit County landfill and turned into compost to put BACK onto your garden.
 Local, sustainable, and cheap!

 Start Planting by Seed

-Many plants can be seeded 4-6 weeks before the last average frost date (Father’s Day is a rule of thumb in Summit), can handle the snow and actually benefit from the moisture- so don’t stress if you seed your garden and wake to snow.
+Many plants can be seeded 4-6 weeks before the last average frost date (Father’s Day is a rule of thumb in Summit), and can handle the snow, actually benefiting from the moisture- so don’t stress if you seed your garden and wake to snow.
 Unless you have a considerable amount of free time and generous windows I would not recommend starting vegetable seeds inside.
 Most of the short season, cold loving plants that prefer Summit County conditions thrive from being directly sown into their territory, as opposed to being transplanted- which means less work for everyone.

 When growing from seed look for varieties with 70-80 Days to Maturity.
 This will allow for multiple seeding and larger harvests throughout the season.
 I do not suggest growing warmer season vegetables like tomatoes and peppers unless you have a covered growing area or greenhouse.

 First time planting by seed and intimidated?
 Don’t be- everything you need to know about your chosen seeds can be found on the seed packet.